tweag/FawltyDeps/docs/FAQ.md

 support further.

 A final resort can be to downgrade to an older version of FawltyDeps that is compatible with the Python version used in your project.
-Currently, the only Python version we have dropped support for is v3.7, and FawltyDeps v0.18 is the last release to support this Python version.
+Currently, these are the Python versions we have dropped support for, and the latest FawltyDeps release to support that version:

+- Python v3.7 last supported in FawltyDeps v0.18.
+- Python v3.8 last supported in FawltyDeps v0.19.

 ## Does FawltyDeps need to run in the same Python environment as my project?